 A113PY YEAR (12)

 This class will be dedicated to polishing students’ writing skills to the point where they will be fully college and career ready.
 The CSU system developed the Expository Reading and Writing Course (ERWC) to prepare high school seniors for college or the workforce.
 This course emphasizes reading nonfiction articles, which leads to an extensive amount of writing.
 It gives students a process they can use to approach complex texts in any discipline.
-The curriculum also includes longer works, such as Aldous Huxley’s Brave New World and Jon Krakauer’s Into the Wild.
-Students who receive a score of “conditionally ready” on the EAP junior year and complete this course with a C or higher will be exempt from taking the English Placement Test at any CSU and participating community colleges (including SRJC).
-This course meets the subject area "b" requirement for the UC / CSU approved course list.
+The curriculum also includes longer works, such as Aldous Huxley’s Brave New World, Mark Haddon's the curious incident of the dog in the night-time, and Jon Krakauer’s Into the Wild.

 P-ENGLISH LITERATURE/COMPOSITION AP